Chen-Yifan/pcb-auto-grader/README.md

 ECE445_EagleHW.TXT
 ```

-2. Go to grader folder and run the code grade.py
+2. Go to grader folder and run the code grade.py.
+You need to replace `path/to/zip/file` with the actual path to a submission for grading
 ```bash
 cd pcb-auto-grader/grader
 python grader.py path/to/zip/file